hetida/hetida-designer/README.md

 This is important, as usually you'll not want to develop on all three submodules of the application at the same time.
-A partial docker setup will help you to have your development environment up and running quickly as you'll only work locally on the submodule that you'd like to change.
+A partial docker setup will help you to have your development environment up and running quickly, as you'll only work locally on the submodule that you'd like to change.

-So first of all, follow the above instructions to set up a fully working local installation either with [docker-compose](#gs-docker-compose) or with [standalone docker containers](#gs-docker-standalone).
-If using docker-compose, you should expose backend and runtime ports in the docker-compose file as is described under [Modifying Ports](#modify-ports).
+So first of all, follow the above instructions to set up a fully working local installation, either with [docker-compose](#gs-docker-compose) or with [standalone docker containers](#gs-docker-standalone).
+If using docker-compose, you should expose backend and runtime ports in the docker-compose file, as is described under [Modifying Ports](#modify-ports).
 There is a `docker-compose-dev.yml` that builds images from your local development files which you can use via

 ```shell
 docker-compose -f docker-compose-dev.yml up -d